William Lawrence is currently working on a musical, Dance On The Moon.

 2009 – QUALIFIED AS A TEACHER OF ENGLISH LANGUAGE TO FOREIGN STUDENTS

-2019 – WILLIAM LAWENCE CRYSTAL THEATRE/NEW EXPERIMENTAL THEATRE
+2019 – WILLIAM LAWRENCE CRYSTAL THEATRE/NEW EXPERIMENTAL THEATRE

 INVOLVEMENT THERAPY FOR THOSE LIVING WITH DEMENTIA